What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-Every S.A. must have an external fiscal auditor (revisor fiscal) at all times beginning with its incorporation.
+Every S.A. must always have an external fiscal auditor (revisor fiscal) beginning with its incorporation.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

 There are no requirements for the appointment of such persons.
-Thus, the bylaws can establish any internal procedure for such purposes.
-In the case of accountants, they must be recognized by Colombian law, as a public accountant.
+Thus, the bylaws can establish any internal procedures for such purposes.
+In the case of accountants, they must be recognised as a public accountant under Colombian law.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?